yohanchatelain/fmriprep/docs/workflows.rst

                                    'skip_native': False,
                                    })

-If FreeSurfer processing is enabled, the motion-corrected functional series is sampled to the surface by averaging across the cortical ribbon.
+If FreeSurfer processing is enabled, the motion-corrected functional series (after single shot resampling to T1w space) is sampled to the surface by averaging across the cortical ribbon.
 Specifically, at each vertex, the segment normal to the white-matter surface, extending to the pial surface, is sampled at 6 intervals and averaged.